francescomugnai/RSCS-Really-Simple-Cookie-Solution/README.md

 # RSCS - Really Simple Cookie Solution 🍪

+THIS IS FORK OF: (https://github.com/francescomugnai/RSCS-Really-Simple-Cookie-Solution)
+#### Changes
+- CSS styles: removed the import font declaration to prevent loading external fonts, to make it more compliant with GDPR, especially for Germany
+- Config: added a new attribute "closeButton" (boolean, default: true) to have control whether to display the close button or not

 RSCS is a lightweight, easy-to-use cookie consent management solution for your web projects.
 It's designed to be flexible, customizable, and compliant with GDPR and other cookie regulations.